Hazeofdream/blackwake-intel-fix/README.md

+# Blackwake Intel Fix

+This is a batch file dedicated to automating the process to fix a issue with how Intel CPUs past 10th generation handle older libraries.

-# blackwake-intel-fix
+# Usage
-A batch file that automates the fix required to play blackwake on 10th generation or higher Intel CPUs
+Download The .bat file from clicking the "Code" Green button and using "Download as ZIP" Run the batch file.